matchajune/matchajune.github.io/_posts/2015-12-11-looking-into-constructor-functions.markdown

 comments: true
 ---

-I went over with a JavaScript challenge with a fellow peer today.
+I went over a JavaScript challenge with a fellow peer today.
 Let's dive right in:

 > In this challenge, you will be taking your knowledge of JavaScript to the next level!
 Assume there is a teacher with a list of students and a list of their respective test scores.
 The teacher is providing you with this data which looks like ...